Save the date: Be SpectACTive conference

 May 21 and 22, 2019, University of Montpellier

-What forms does it take, according to political, geographical, and cultural contexts?
+What forms does it take, depending on political, geographical, and cultural contexts?

-How do cultural policies, at different levels of action, make use of this notion?
+How do cultural policies, at different levels of action, make use of this concept?

-What participation are we talking about?
-Participation in creation, programming, decision-making?
+What kind of participation are we talking about?
+Participation in creation, programming, or decision-making?

-What are the instruments and paradigms of participation?
+What are the tools and paradigms of participation?

 How does participation contribute to debates on democratization and cultural democracy?

-What do cultural operators expect from a cultural policy of developing participation?
+What do cultural practitioners expect from a cultural policy aimed at fostering participation?

-Through round tables, keynote speeches, and workshops, cultural operators, researchers, and public representatives from more than 15 European countries will share their experiences and analysis.
+Through roundtables, keynote speeches, and workshops, cultural practitioners, researchers, and public officials from more than 15 European countries will share their experiences and analyses.

-The conference is organized within the framework of Be SpectACTive! (a project supported by the Creative Europe program of the European Union), with the support of the French Ministry of Culture, Occitanie en Scène, the Occitanie Region, the University of Montpellier, and the CNRS.
+The conference is organized as part of Be SpectACTive! (a project supported by the European Union’s Creative Europe program), with support from the French Ministry of Culture, Occitanie en Scène, the Occitanie Region, the University of Montpellier, and the CNRS

 Detailed program and online registration on the Occitanie en Scène website